 Q14: Can River Red Gums be cleared on Crown land?

 A14: No, River Red Gums, regardless of size, are not permitted to be cleared on Crown land.

 Q15: Where can I find additional information about riverbank camping and cooking regulations?

 A15: For detailed guidelines and specific regulations in your chosen area, learn more here – https://wowhouseboats.com.au/campfires-bbq-staying-safe-and-compliant/

 Will I be charged extra for using the spa?

 - No, you will not be charged extra for the spa.
-If however, you DO NOT wish to use the spa we can remove this from the package and offer a reduced rate off your total booking.
-(The spa will be locked if you chose not to include the spa in your package).
+If however, you do not wish to use the spa, we can remove this from the package and offer a reduced rate on your total booking.
+(The spa will be locked if you choose not to include the spa in your package).